 Besides sales promotion exercises like advertising and marketing, a company launches several trade promotional exercises as well.
 This includes giving discounts to retailers, distributors, and suppliers on achieving certain targets.

 Other type includes discounts on picking certain quantities of products (example picking a bulk of 1000 units will give 2% additional discount).
 Thus, Quantity discounts, sales allowances, and other such trade discounts are considered as distribution costs and ultimately distribution cost.

 A distributor who operates in a regional market needs the huge amount of money to conduct business.
 To arrange this money, the distributor takes a loan from the banks.
 This is known as an Overdue account.
 Hypothetically, If the distributor takes 1 lakh from the bank, within 30 days he should give back 1 lakh + 1% interest.
 Thus, a dealer suffers a loss when his money does not come back from the market in time.

-As a result, Overdue accounts, Market outstanding and credit are given in the market to contribute to the distribution cost.
+As a result, Overdue accounts, Market outstanding and credit are given in the market to contribute to the distribution costs.
 The more credit given in the market, the higher is the value of interest applied.
 There are also expenses towards collecting the outstanding from the market and to close all bad debt.
-Thus, all these distribution expenses related to credits, outstanding and overdue contribute to distribution cost and must be taken into account.
+Thus, all these distribution costs related to credits, outstanding and overdue contribute to distribution cost and must be taken into account.

 6) Market research

 When reputed companies like Samsung, LG or Sony want to establish themselves in a new market, they buy market research reports from the likes of IMRB or Nielson.
 These reports may cost hundreds or thousands of dollars.
 Not only in a new market, even in an old market, a company might want to conduct a satisfaction survey or a survey of new ideas regarding distribution.